jeremiedecock/tabs-urls-to-clipboard/README.md

-# Firefox Tab Manager
+# Tabs' URLs to Clipboard

-A simple Firefox extension to copy the URL of selected tabs to the clipboard as a list in Markdown, HTML, or plain text format.
+A simple Firefox and Chrome extension to copy the URL of selected tabs to the clipboard as a list in Markdown, HTML, or plain text format.

 ## Features